What is a nursing associate?

 A new role within the nursing team

-A nursing associate is a new member of the nursing team who will provide care and support for patients and service users.
-This role is being used and regulated in England and it’s intended to address a skills gap between health and care assistants and registered nurses.
+A nursing associate is a new member of the nursing team in England.
+This role is designed to help bridge the gap between health and care assistants and registered nurses.

-Nursing associate is a stand-alone role in its own right and will also provide a progression route into graduate level nursing.
+Nursing associate is a stand-alone role that will also provide a progression route into graduate level nursing.

-Nursing associates will be trained to work with people of all ages and in a variety of settings in health and social care.
-It’s intended that the role will enable registered nurses to focus on more complex clinical duties.
+Nursing associates work with people of all ages and in a variety of settings in health and social care.
+The role will contribute to the core work of nursing, freeing up registered nurses to focus on more complex clinical care.

 How the nursing associate role was developed